 Besides looking more like hair color that could grow out of your own scalp (but better), balayage and ombre require less salon maintenance than traditional highlights.
 Because they’re painted on by hand, they grow out without a visible line of demarcation.
 That’s a big win for all the ladies who prefer to stretch their hair color as long as possible!

 When applied with a balayage technique, there’s also the added benefit that the color won’t dominate your entire look.

 “Whether the client’s goal is to change their overall shade or add a little something extra to their natural hair color, highlights are a great way to experiment with hair color without a drastic change or commitment,” Cunningham agrees.

-Interestingly, Cunningham believes that placement is the key factor in attaining beautiful blonde streaks.
+Like many stylists, Cunningham believes that placement is the critical factor in attaining beautiful blonde streaks.
 Placed near the roots, these bleached pieces mimic the natural highlights children can develop from playing in the sun.
 The technique—often called “babylights”—is a favorite of the celebrity colorist’s.

 “More highlights around the face will give clients a lighter look without having to color every strand of hair,” she adds.
 “I also love a rooted look, so placing a darker gloss near the root blends the line of demarcation, which also allows clients to go longer in between services.”

 If you’re trying blonde highlights for the first time, you’ll have to shake the common misconception that more color equals better color.
 Highlights should work to enhance your base color, add dimension, and create the illusion of added thickness, not take over your whole head.
 In the hands of a well-trained hair stylist, you’ll see that even the smallest changes will help bring your mane to life.

 It’s also crucial to find a flattering shade of blonde for your highlights, one that plays nicely with both your skin tone and hair color.
 Although your colorist can help, have an idea of the specific hue you’d like before jetting off to your appointment.